Gravitational waves from conformal symmetry breaking: Physics of symmetry breaking

 \subsection{Phase transitions}

-Introduction of temperature to the formalism of the effective potential led to the conclusion that at high-temperatures symmetry, which is spontaneously broken at zero temperature, can be restored~\cite{Kirzhnits:1972, Weinberg:1974, Dolan:1974}.
-This resulted in understanding the electroweak symmetry breaking as a dynamical process taking place in the early Universe, during which it undergoes a phase transition.
-This phase transition is believed to proceed through nucleation of bubbles of the ``true'' vacuum (state corresponding to the global minimum of the potential) in the sea of the ``false'' vacuum (corresponding to a local minimum).
+The electroweak phase transition (EWPT), during which particles acquire mass, is believed to proceed through nucleation of bubbles of the ``true'' vacuum (state corresponding to the global minimum of the potential) in the sea of the ``false'' vacuum (corresponding to a local minimum).
 At high temperature the Universe begins in the symmetric phase, where the ground state of the theory is located at the origin of the field space and the effective potential has no other minima.
-While the temperature decreases, another minimum can form and when it becomes the global minimum tunnelling to this state becomes possible.
+While the temperature decreases, another minimum forms and when it becomes the global minimum, tunnelling to this state becomes possible.
 The temperature at which the two minima are degenerate is referred to as the critical temperature, $T_c$.
 When a bubble of true vacuum is created the potential energy inside it is lower than outside.
 However, there is also tension on the surface of the bubble which increases the energy of such a configuration.
 When the temperature is such that large bubbles can form and the volume energy can win over the surface energy, nucleation of bubbles can proceed.
 The probability of creation of a bubble is described by the vacuum decay (nucleation) rate denoted by $\Gamma$.
 Additionally, in the cosmological context, the density of the bubbles is washed out by the expansion of the Universe and therefore the phase transition can be completed if at least one bubble is formed per unit of time per Hubble volume.
 Temperature at which that happens is referred to as nucleation temperature, $T_n$.
 The transition is completed when the bubbles percolate and we assume that this happens at the same temperature $T_n$.
-We will find that the nucleation temperature is much lower than the critical temperature, thus the energy of the false vacuum can in principle induce an inflationary period~\cite{Barreiro:1996}, we will not consider this scenario here, though.
+We will find that the nucleation temperature is much lower than the critical temperature, thus the energy of the false vacuum can in principle induce an inflationary period~\cite{Barreiro:1996}, we will not consider this scenario here, though (see section~\ref{sec:discussion} for discussion).